 - 1. Read this catalog and select a program of study. - 2.
-Choose a center that is convenient to you and call for an appointment with one of our many qualified advisors.
-Get a copy of your "worksheet," your academic plan that lists all of your program requirements.
-See page 6 for a sample. - 3.
+Choose a center that is convenient to you and call for an appointment with one of our academic advisors.
+Get a copy of your "worksheet," your academic plan, that lists all of your program requirements.
+See page 8 for a sample. - 3.
 Complete an application.
 There is one in the back of this Bulletin. - 4.
 Obtain an official, sealed copy of your high school and college transcripts.
 You are not required to submit SAT or ACT scores. - 5.
 Apply for financial aid and check to see if your employer has a tuition reimbursement program. - 6.
 Consult the schedule of classes to find the courses that you need at the times you want.
-Go to www.snhu.edu and click on "Academics," then on "Course Schedules." - 7.
+Go to www.snhu.edu and click on "On Location," your center of choice and then on that center's term schedules.
+Now you may select the term in which you would like to start classes. - 7.
 Register for classes.
-Pick up a registration form at any center or contact an academic advisor.
+Contact an academic advisor who will assist you with the process.